Tsukiuta: Personality

-Furthermore, he resembles a big brother's role by looking out for everyone, despite being doted upon by those older than him.
-He's also quite the mood-maker, plays the funny man role, and can throw sharp retorts, making him a reliable member of his unit.
+He resembles a big brother's role by looking out for everyone, despite being doted upon by those older than him.
+He plays the funny man role, and can throw sharp retorts, making him a reliable member of his unit.

 According to his profile, while he may look like a player, he has a strong moral sense.

 History

 Koi is one of the twin children of his unnamed father and unnamed mother, a former goddess.
 His younger twin sister, Ai, is also a goddess candidate.
 However, both Koi and his father are not aware of the Moon Society and Mrs. Kisaragi and Ai's standing as former goddesses and goddess candidates, respectively.